 - Grayl Ultralight Purifier treats 473 ml (16 oz) in 15 sec, and removes viruses, bacteria and protozoan cysts.
 The filter lasts about 300 uses (150L).
 309g (10.9 oz)

-- Sawyer Micro Squeeze is rated up to an incredible 378,000 litres (100,000 gallons) and is lightweight at 70g (2.5 ounces).
+- Sawyer Mini Filter is rated up to an incredible 378,000 litres (100,000 gallons) and is lightweight at 65g (2.5 ounces).
 Pouch treats just under a litre (32 ounces / 0.95L).
 Needs regular backwashing to keep filter clean and won’t filter viruses.
+You can use it directly as a straw, use it in your bladder tube, or attach it to standard threaded bottles.

 - MSR Trail Shot is one of the smallest and lightest models.
 It filters 1L per minute and weighs just 142 g (5 oz).
 Cartridge (filter) life is 2000L.